JeremieLitzler/iamjeremie.me-with-hugo-theme-stack/content/post/2024-08/how-to-call-an-external-api-with-valid-cors/index.md

 ### `netlify.toml` file

-As this Netlify thread states, you need to define a rewrite rule:
+As a Netlify forum thread states, you need to define a rewrite rule:

 ```toml
 # This is the rule to query the API without CORS